jurgen-kluft/cfile/README.md

-# xfile
+# cfile

-Cross platform file library (BETA; still under construction)
+Cross platform library for basic file IO (Alpha; not fully tested but working)